 Even if this is exactly how you would like your estate to be divided, to avoid any instances of family members falling out over their entitlements, it pays to have a will in place, with your name on, that expressly states your wishes.

-There are elements of the Succession Act that have been challenged recently particularly in relation to parents having a ‘moral duty’ to leave everything to their children.
-In fact just this week, changes have been proposed by the Law Reform Commission in review of Section 117 of the 1965 Succession Act.
-The Commission suggests eradicating this ‘moral duty’, and instead changing the wording of the Act to state that a parent has a duty to make ‘proper provision’ for a child.
+While there are elements of the Succession Act that have been challenged, particularly in relation to the provision which states parents have a ‘moral duty’ to leave everything to their children, as of yet, no changes have been made to the law.
+Back in 2016, the Law Reform Commission suggested eradicating the term ‘moral duty’ and rewording the act to state that a parent has a duty to make a ‘proper provision’ for a child.

 The new recommendations provide three exceptions to the new rule.
 Parents will continue to have a moral duty to provide for them:

 • Where the child has a particular financial need arising from their health or from their decision-making capacity